Foreign interference

 Foreign interference goes beyond the routine diplomatic influence that is commonly practised by governments.‘Foreign interference’ includes covert, deceptive and coercive activities intended to affect an Australian political or governmental process that are directed, subsidised or undertaken by (or on behalf of) foreign actors to advance their interests or objectives.

-The Foreign Engagements Declaration is a declaration of certain information from staff who are at risk of foreign interference, including identification of foreign affiliations, relationships and financial interests.
+The Foreign Engagements Declaration is a declaration from staff who may be at risk of foreign interference, including identification of foreign affiliations, relationships, and financial interests.

-If you are required to make a Foreign Engagements Declaration you will receive a system-generated email when the declaration period is open.
-The declaration process is completed within the BPM system.
-A link to complete the declaration will be made available in 2023.
+UOW staff will receive a system-generated email when the declaration period is open.
+The declaration is completed within the BPM system and runs concurrently with the UOW Conflict of Interest process.
+A link to complete the declaration will be included in the email.
 Please follow the instructions to complete your online declaration.

-If you have a change in your circumstances that gives rise to an actual or perceived conflict of interest outside the annual Foreign Engagements declaration that you are prompted to complete, you should declare this by making a new declaration.
-You should access the Foreign Engagements declaration and under ‘Declaration Type’ elect the option that says ‘There has been a change in my circumstances that requires an update Foreign Engagements Declaration’.
+If you have a change in your circumstances that gives rise to an actual or perceived conflict of interest outside the annual Foreign Engagements Declaration collection period, you should declare this by making a new declaration.
+Access the Foreign Engagements Declaration in the BPM under ‘Applications List/Foreign Engagement and on the form under ‘Declaration Type’ elect the option: ‘There has been a change in my circumstances that requires an update Foreign Engagements Declaration.

-If you need to change your submitted annual declaration, you can do so by creating a new declaration, however on the declaration form, under ‘Declaration Type’, select the option that says: ‘There has been a change in my circumstances that requires an updated Foreign Engagements Declaration’.
+If you need to change your submitted annual declaration, you can do so by creating a new declaration, however on the declaration form, under ‘Declaration Type’, select the option: ‘There has been a change in my circumstances that requires an updated Foreign Engagements Declaration’.

-You can access the Foreign Engagements Declaration via the BPM system.
-A link to complete the declaration will be made available in 2023.
+You can access the Foreign Engagements Declaration via the BPM system under Applications List/Foreign Engagement.

 The UOW Foreign Engagements Declaration is designed to identify and address foreign interference risks.
 In most cases, international collaboration is valuable and desirable, but there may occasionally be what is defined as inappropriate foreign influence or interference.
 Identification and management of potential perceived or actual foreign interference is designed to ensure foreign engagements between UOW and foreign governments and their entities do not adversely affect Australia’s foreign relations and are consistent with Australia’s foreign policy.